 Curated by: Nicola Barbatelli

-The exhibition at Palazzo Giustinian Lolin offers visitors 23 works including the superb Maddalena discinta, the work that the great scholar Leonardo Pedretti had attributed to the collaboration between Leonardo and the pupil Giampietrino (today instead assigned to the collaboration between the genius of Vinci and the gifted pupil Marco d'Oggiono).
-In addition, two famous drawings attributed to Leonardo will be exhibited, such as the study by Testa di vecchio (rehearsed as a pupil) and a fragment for a thought for the lost Battle of Anghiari, once realized by the Master in the Salone dei Cinquecento in Palazzo Vecchio, in Florence .
+The exhibition at Palazzo Giustinian Lolin offers visitors 23 works including the superb Magdalene discinta, the work that the great Leonardo scholar Carlo Pedretti had attributed to the collaboration between Leonardo and the pupil Giampietrino (today instead assigned to the collaboration between the genius of Vinci and the gifted pupil Marco d'Oggiono).
+In addition, two famous drawings attributed to Leonardo will be exhibited such as the study of Testa di Vecchio (reviewed by a pupil) and a fragment for a thought for the lost Battle of Anghiari, once made by the Master in the Salone dei Cinquecento of Palazzo Vecchio, in Florence. .

-The artistic legacy of the Florentine genius will be almost completely revised through the skilful brushes of its main followers: Giampietrino, Marco d'Oggiono, Cesare da Sesto, Salaì, Bernardino Luini and others, will tell of a bond with Leonardo built on the structure of a schooling occurred in the shadow of more or less direct knowledge of the major masterpieces of the latter.
+The artistic legacy of the Florentine genius will be almost completely revised through the skilled brushes of his main followers: Giampietrino, Marco d'Oggiono, Cesare da Sesto, Salaì, Bernardino Luini and others, will tell of a bond with Leonardo built on the plots of a schooling occurred in the shadow of more or less direct knowledge of the latter's major masterpieces.